vmware-tanzu-learning/cf4devs/site/content/domains-and-routing/internal-domains.md

 ## Creating a Route on the Internal Domain

 To demonstrate setting up an internal route, let's move the training app to the `apps.internal` domain.
-We will then deploy an nginx proxy and enable it to talk to the training app.
+We will then deploy an NGINX proxy and enable it to talk to the training app.

 ### Moving to an internal domain